MarouaneBENHASSI/Project_Oscillateur_Harmonique/README.md

 # Project_Oscillateur_Harmonique

-Solve the Harmonic Oscillator equation (the plot are shown using Matlab)
+Solve the Harmonic Oscillator equation (the plots are shown using Matlab)